yoda-vid/texttrix/readme-src.txt

 -Install Apache Maven if not already installed
 -cd to "jsyntaxpanettx/trunk"
 -Run "mvn package"

--To add your own lexers, copy a JFlex file from src/main/jflex/jsyntaxpane/lexers, updating any reference to the language name
+To add your own lexer:
--Similarly, copy and update the corresponding Java file in src/main/java/jsyntaxpane/syntaxkits
+-Copy a JFlex file from "src/main/jflex/jsyntaxpane/lexers", updating any reference to the language name
--Update
+-Similarly, copy and update the corresponding Java file in "src/main/java/jsyntaxpane/syntaxkits"
- src/main/resources/META-INF/services/jsyntaxpane/kitsfortypes.properties
+-In "src/main/resources/META-INF/services/jsyntaxpane":
- with the new language lexer
+  -Update "kitsfortypes.properties" with the new language lexer -Copy and update the corresponding "syntaxkits/[lang]syntaxkit" folder

 Write Your Own Plug-In
 ----------------------------